Extended mass and spheroidal deformation effects on epicyclic frequencies and periapsis shift in quasi-circular orbits: Properties of the epicyclic frequencies and the periapsis shift angle

 The periapsis shift angle $\Delta \phi_{\mathrm{p}}$ is obtained by substituting Eqs.~\eqref{eq:ophi1} and \eqref{eq:oR1} into Eq.~\eqref{eq:Deltaphip} as follows:

 Expanding the periapsis shift $\Delta \phi_{\mathrm{p}}$ in powers of $\xi$, we obtain

-This leading term is the constant $-\pi$ (independent of $e$) because the first nonconstant term in the expansion of the potential $\Phi_1$ in powers of $\xi$ is quadratic in $\xi$ (i.e., that of a harmonic oscillator).
+This leading term is the constant $-\pi$ (independent of $e$) because the first non-constant term in the expansion of the potential $\Phi_1$ in powers of $\xi$ is quadratic in $\xi$ (i.e., that of a harmonic oscillator).

 By rewriting Eq.~\eqref{eq:dppn1} to include the parameter $f$, which accounts for the effects of deformation and its associated density inhomogeneities, we obtain